auth0/docs/articles/flows/concepts/mobile-login-flow.md

 <%= include('../../_includes/_pipeline2') %>

 When you are building a [mobile app](/quickstart/native), the mobile login flow is the best way to control access to your app.
-Each login flow builds off of an [OAuth 2.0](/protocols/oauth2) grant; in this case, we use the Authorization Code Grant with Proof Key for Code Exchange (PKCE, pronounced "pixie") enhancement (as defined in [RFC 7636](https://tools.ietf.org/html/rfc7636)).
+Each login flow builds off of an [OAuth 2.0](/protocols/oauth2) grant; in this case, we use the Authorization Code Grant with Proof Key for Code Exchange (PKCE, pronounced "pixie") enhancement (as defined in [RFC 7636](https://tools.ietf.org/html/rfc7636)), which is similar to the standard Authorization Code Grant, but contains a few extra steps

 ## What is the mobile login flow?

-The Authorization Code Grant with PKCE is similar to the standard Authorization Code Grant, but contains a few extra steps.

 ![Authorization Code Grant using PKCE](/media/articles/api-auth/authorization-code-grant-pkce.png)